 — Mechanical engineering

-There are short-term courses – like the four-month computer maintenance programme – and longer options like the one-year electrical installation wiring, the two-year plumbing course or the three-year programme in motor vehicle engineering.
+There are short-term courses – like the four-month computer maintenance programme – and more extended options like the one-year electrical installation wiring, the two-year plumbing course or the three-year plan in motor vehicle engineering.

 The SJPP works in collaboration with the Barbados Technical and Vocation Education and Training Council (TVET) to provide workers with the necessary training to meet the demands of a changing work environment.